Abuse of authority? Conflicts of interest? Violations of law?

 - Note: The telephone contact number is not staffed 24-hours, and you may have to leave a message with your information requesting a return call.
 For best results, submit a detailed email, which can be appropriately handled.

 Hotline Frequently Asked Questions

 Do I have to identify myself?

-When providing consent to the disclosure of your identity outside of the DFAS Hotline, disclosure is provided only on a “need-to-know” basis to organizations and other investigative personnel necessary to complete the inquiry into allegations and to take corrective actions, if any.
-Note: Sometimes it is beneficial for investigators tasked to look into the matter to be able to clarify or obtain additional information from the source of the complaint, if needed.
-Thus, that is the scenario under which your consent to disclosure would aid the process.
+- When you provide consent to the disclosure of your identity, it is provided only on a “need-to-know” basis to organizations and other investigative personnel necessary to complete the inquiry into allegations and to take corrective actions.

 You have two options when you do not consent to disclosure of your identity:

-1) Release your identity to the DFAS Hotline only, via DFAS Hotline personnel, with the understanding that your information will not be released to anyone outside of the DFAS Hotline Office, including other investigating officials outside of the DFAS Hotline Office, which may be assigned to look into the matter;
+- Release your identity to the DFAS Hotline Office only, with the understanding that your information will not be released to anyone outside of the DFAS Hotline Office.

 If you do not consent to disclosure of your identity, the DFAS Hotline Office will make every effort to protect your identity from disclosure; however, we cannot guarantee confidentiality since disclosure may be required during the investigation or in the course of corrective action.
 Regardless of the consent disclosure choice you elect (consent or non-consent), your identity may be disclosed if required by applicable legal authority, or the Director, DFAS Internal Review (or designee), determines that such disclosure is otherwise unavoidable to address the matters contained in the complaint.
 Such circumstances may include a matter involving a specific danger to health or safety, or a national security issue.